Parents think about how to fit the whole family in one room.

 Salami?
 A classic!

 Grilled vegetables?
-Something healthy!
+Something wholesome!

 I can’t count how many times wine has saved my life at family dinners.